 Arbor’s Python API will be the most convenient interface for most users.

 Arbor requires Python version 3.6 and later.
-It is advised that you update pip as well.
+It is advised that you update

 To get help in case of problems installing with pip, run pip with the

 (along with the pip command itself) to a ticket on Arbor’s issues page.

 Every point release of Arbor is pushed to the Python Package Index.
 For x86-64 Linux and MacOS platforms, we provide binary wheels.
 The easiest way to get Arbor is with pip: